PacktPublishing/Kotlin-Standard-Library-Cookbook/README.md

 ```

 **Following is what you need for this book:**
-This book is for software developers who are familiar with Kotlin’s basics and want to discover more advanced features and concepts, especially those provided by the Kotlin standard library.
-It’s also ideal for experienced software developers who are familiar with the functional programming paradigm and other programming languages who want to switch to Kotlin.
+This book is for software developers who are familiar with Kotlinâ€™s basics and want to discover more advanced features and concepts, especially those provided by the Kotlin standard library.
+Itâ€™s also ideal for experienced software developers who are familiar with the functional programming paradigm and other programming languages who want to switch to Kotlin.
 It will also help Java developers switch to Kotlin and integrate it into existing Java Virtual Machine (JVM) projects.

 With the following software and hardware list you can run all code files present in the book (Chapter 1-9).
 ### Software and Hardware List